jagi/meteor-astronomy/_includes/v2/behaviors/softremove.md

 # Softremove

-You can add the `softremove` behavior to your project by executing the following command.
+You can add the `softremove` behavior to your project by executing the following command in your Meteor project directory.

 ```sh
 meteor add jagi:astronomy-softremove-behavior
 ```

 The `softremove` behavior let's you remove a document without deleting it from the collection.
 Instead it's marked as removed.
 Removed documents can be excluded from displaying in a template.

-The `softremove` behavior comes with following options.
+The behavior comes with following options.

 ```js
 behaviors: {